Turupawn/fe-token-demos/README.md

 ERC20 and ERC721 demos written in Fe language.

-Showcases modular and reusable components with type interfaces that are able to express different target sytems event outside EVM.
+Showcases modular and reusable components with type interfaces that are able to express different target sytems even outside EVM.

 ## Building